A Sleeping Place For The Dogs -Think “Duplex”!

 Yes, the dogs need time off.
 Even those of us who love our jobs do.

 Giving your LGD a place to retreat is just wise.
-If he’s tired, scared, or grumpy and has his own quiet corner to go he isn’t faced with feeling adversarial with his livestock when he needs space.
+If he’s tired, scared, or grumpy and has his own quiet corner to go, he isn’t faced with feeling adversarial with his livestock when he needs space.

-For me, here at the ranch, giving the dogs these options is pretty easy because the livestock most of the dogs guard are bigger than the dogs so if I give them dog “houses” and block off part of the opening the house can belong to the dogs.
+For me, here at the ranch, giving the dogs these options is pretty easy because the livestock most of the dogs guard are bigger than the dogs, so if I give them dog “houses” and block off part of the opening, the house can belong to the dogs.

 However, change is in the air.
 Over time I have come to appreciate how much the dogs enjoy a high place to watch the livestock from.
 My neighbors built a dog house/platform for their Maremmas loosely patterned after a housing situation I described to them.
 They built the house nearly a year ago.
-It is in view of areas on the ranch that I routinely spend time.
+It is in view of areas on the ranch where I routinely spend time.

 I have watched their two dogs spend hour after hour up on the platform portion of their “house,” regardless of the weather.
 They LOVE it.
 So, I would suggest you consider building a platform for your dogs in the barn where their livestock sleep.
-In my opinion what would be ideal is a 4’ x 8’ platform at the back of the barn, against the wall, 4’ off the ground, with a ramp at each end, and a 2” x 6” edge across the front.
+In my opinion, what would be ideal is a 4’ x 8’ platform at the back of the barn, against the wall, 4’ off the ground, with a ramp at each end, and a 2” x 6” edge across the front.
 Bed this platform with straw.
 NEVER feed the dogs there!

-If, for whatever reason, giving your dogs a platform doesn’t appeal to you these are some perimeters necessary for an appropriate LGD house: It needs to be spacious.
-If, by chance, a sheep or so chose to go inside it needs to be able to get out past the possibly unhappy rightful owner of the house.
+If, for whatever reason, giving your dogs a platform doesn’t appeal to you, these are some perimeters necessary for an appropriate LGD house: It needs to be spacious.
+If, by chance, a sheep or so chose to go inside, it needs to be able to get out past the possibly unhappy rightful owner of the house.